wgolling/J2StoreProductTransfer/README.md

 Instructions for setting up and using the system are in the `instructions` folder.

+### Disclaimer
+This code has not been thoroughly tested and the "installation" requires a lot of manually placing files in your file systems and configuring the content.
+It does not work right out of the box.

 The system has 4 parts:
   * The "Export New Products" RO CSVI template.